thecodecrate/city-state/README.md

 The `city-state` gem offers a straightforward way to retrieve lists of states for any given country and cities for any state.
 It's built on the MaxMind database, making it a reliable source for such data.

+## Compatibility

+This branch (`v0`) is compatible with **Ruby 2**.
+If you are using Ruby 3 or higher, please refer to the `main` branch.

+### Ruby 2 Support

+- This branch is dedicated to supporting Ruby 2 users.
+- It is in maintenance mode, which means it will only receive bug fixes.
+- No new features will be added to this branch.

+### Ruby 3 and Higher

+- For Ruby 3 and higher support, please refer to the `main` branch.
+- The `main` branch is where active development and new features are added.

 ## Installation

 Add the gem to your Gemfile: